 Sometimes we can be our own worst enemies, which is what makes budgeting so painful.
 But many pain points can be avoided.
 The beginning of budget season doesn’t have to be hard to swallow.
-Identifying and correcting processes that can help make budgeting feel more comfortable is the first step.
+Identifying and correcting processes that can help make property management budgeting feel more comfortable is the first step.

 1. Make preparation time count

 Poor preparation often results in a rocky budgeting process.
 Don’t expect to just sit down and knock out a budget without being aware of market conditions, including economic forecasts for your sub-market.
-Marketing, demographic and economic changes impact leasing and retention and, in the end, profitability.
+Marketing, demographic, and economic changes impact leasing and retention and, in the end, profitability.